poempelfox/zamdach2022/README.md

 Most sensors were mounted in two "┌┐" and one "└┐" made from 90° drainage pipe bends.
 This is the same mounting-technique used by the luftdaten.info project to have cheap but relatively reliable weather protection.
-The drainage pipe thingies are then held by pipe clamps screwed onto the side of the "U" aliminium tube.
+The drainage pipe thingies are then held by pipe clamps screwed onto the side of the "U" aluminium tube.

 The drainage-pipe-housing where one side faces up is the one housing the ambient light / UV-Index-sensor.
 The side facing up has a petri-dish made from borosilicate on it, glued on and sealed with some special (extra-large temperature range) glue we found laying around in the ZAM.